amritghimire/jira-terminal/README.md

                                        subcommand to check the list of custom fields available.
     -d, --description <description>    Description of ticket
     -l, --labels <labels>              Comma separated list of labels.
-    -m, --main <main>                  Main tiecket to create the sub-ticket.
+    -m, --main <main>                  Main ticket to create the sub-ticket.
     -p, --priority <priority>          Priority Of the ticket.
     -P, --project <project>            Project Key to create the ticket.
     -s, --summary <summary>            Summary of ticket